-The ATS Board of Commissioners imposes a notation when it judges that an institution insufficiently meets an accrediting standard or judges that principles contained in an accrediting standard are not being adequately translated into practice (see Commission Procedures VII.E).
+The ATS Board of Commissioners imposes a notation when it judges that an institution insufficiently meets an accrediting standard or judges that principles contained in an accrediting standard are not being adequately translated into practice (see Commission Policies and Procedures, VII.E).
 The Board views a notation as a notice or warning that a school partially meets an accrediting standard, but it does not fully meet the standard until appropriate action is taken in a timely manner, normally not to exceed two years.

 In February 2014 the Board approved a new set of notations that are briefer and aligned with the General Institutional Standards, Educational Standard, and Degree Program Standards.
-The new notations will go into effect June 1, 2014.
-The older set of notations imposed by the Board through February 2014 will remain in effect through June 1, 2017, or until they are removed as provided by the Commission Procedures.
-In anticipation of the June 1, 2014, deadline for the new notations, schools receiving comprehensive visits in the spring of 2014 can expect that evaluation committees will be using the new set of notations.
+The new notations went into effect June 1, 2014.
+The older set of notations imposed by the Board through February 2014 will remain in effect through June 1, 2017, or until they are removed as provided by the Commission Policies and Procedures.

 In addition to imposing a notation, other actions available to the Board include requiring reports, scheduling focused visits, imposing probation, or withdrawing accreditation.
 Before imposing a notation, the Board may issue a Letter of Concern, which is a private action.
 Before imposing probation or withdrawing accreditation, the Board may issue a Show Cause order, which may be private or public at the Board’s discretion.
 All other actions taken by the Board are considered public and are published as part of the Commission Membership List.